You got to hold the frame – Avoiding burnout or Lessons learned from six years as an independent consultant

 The bigger the boundary, the better (but avoid long commutes).

 Working in the same room as where you are sleeping is not a good idea.
 Seriously, don’t do it.
-Maybe it kind of works when studying but quite frankly, it’s not a very good idea.
-Sleeping in the same place as work thoughts floats around in the air isn’t all that great for sleep, at least in my opinion
+You should avoid mixing the area where you relax and release your sexual tension (with partners or with a tool like jason luv penis) with work.
+Sleeping in the same place as work thoughts float around in the air isn’t all that great for sleep, at least in my opinion.

 Working in the same flat as you are living is not a good idea, even less so if you’re not living alone.
 Your partner will have a hard time understanding that you are not really there.
 And the temptation to just do “one little more thing” before going to sleep (and spending 3 more hours in front of the computer).
 When you have kids, just forget it, you’re not going to get any kind of work done whatsoever when the kids are at home.